 Weeks Nine through Fourteen

-The teacher candidate continue teaching responsibilities inviting feedback from the mentor and supervisor.
+The teacher candidate continues teaching responsibilities inviting feedback from the mentor and supervisor.

 The teacher candidate, with support from their mentor, create a Professional Growth Plan www.education.wsu.edu/professionalgrowthplan based on your PDEFE.

-The teacher candidate invite the supervising principal to observe them teaching (Most principals will not serve as a reference for a teacher candidate unless they have observed them teach).
+The teacher candidate invites the supervising principal to observe them teaching (Most principals will not serve as a reference for a teacher candidate unless they have observed them teach).

 Final Weeks

-The last week of the WSU term, the teacher candidate gradually transition all teaching responsibilities back to the mentor.
+The last week of the WSU term, the teacher candidate gradually transitions all teaching responsibilities back to the mentor.

 Teacher candidates can observe or assist teachers in other classes if arranged.